FetaFix: Automatic Fault Localization and Repair of Deep Learning Model Conversions: Methodology

 \subsection{Fault Localization}

-We surveyed $40$ posts and issues from StackOverflow, GitHub and forums such as TensorFlow and NVidia discussions, where model conversion errors were raised, to understand the possible locations of errors.
-Table~\ref{tab:faults-class} shows six different conversion fault types identified in these issues that were related to 1) PreProcessing (PP), (2) Input Dimensions (ID), (3) Tensor Shape and Structure (TSS), (4) Weights \& Biases (WB), (5) Layer Hyperparameters (LH), and (6) Computation Graph (CG).
+We surveyed $40$ posts and issues from StackOverflow, GitHub, and forums such as TensorFlow and NVIDIA discussions, where model conversion errors were raised, to understand the possible locations of errors.
+Although not exhaustive, we believe this sample to be representative of issues faced by developers, as (1) the issues we observed were among the most popular with regard to conversions and (2) the same or very similar issues appeared across different trackers and forums.
+Table~\ref{tab:faults-class} shows six different conversion fault types identified in these issues that were related to 1) Preprocessing (PP), (2) Input Dimensions (ID), (3) Tensor Shape and Structure (TSS), (4) Weights \& Biases (WB), (5) Layer Hyperparameters (LH), and (6) Computation Graph (CG).
 We also discovered many of these fault types examining the conversion errors reported in~\cite{louloudakis2023deltann}.

-Our fault localization approach starts by localizing the first three fault types: PP, ID and TSS.
-These three fault types pertain to the input, stemming from differences between \source\ and \target\ with respect to the preprocessing used, changes in input dimensions or operations on the input.
-We refer to these fault types as \emph{Input-based} and discuss comparisons between \source\ and \target\ to identify them.
-After attempting to localize input-based fault types, our approach proceeds to localizing the remaining three fault types in Table~\ref{tab:faults-class} that belong to the \emph{Layer-based} category, as it stems from differences in layer hyperparameters, weights and biases and differences in computation graph.
+As seen in Figure~\ref{fig:sysarch}, our fault localization approach starts by localizing the first three fault types: PP, ID, and TSS.
+These three fault types pertain to the input, stemming from differences between \source\ and \target\ with respect to the preprocessing used, or changes in input dimensions or operations on the input.
+We refer to these fault types as \emph{Input-based}.
+After attempting to localize input-based fault types, our approach proceeds with the remaining three fault types in Table~\ref{tab:faults-class} that belong to the \emph{Layer-based} category, as it stems from differences in layer hyperparameters, weights and biases, and differences in computation graph.